 History of Mr. Submarine

-Mr. Sub or Mr. Submarine as it was originally called, opened it’s doors back in 1968 in Toronto, Canada.
+Mr. Sub, or Mr. Submarine as it was initially called, opened its doors back in 1968 in Toronto, Canada.
 It started small but has grown to over 200 shops.

-What makes Mr. Sub Secret Sauce so good
+What Makes Mr. Sub Secret Sauce so Sood

 Ingredients